Support and Donate

 As Heatherley’s is controlled by the Thomas Heatherley Educational Trust, a registered charity (reg. charity number 312872), any gift in your will is exempt from inheritance tax and may help to reduce the overall amount of tax that must be paid on your estate.

 There are several types of legacies, depending on your needs and preferences.
-You will find more details in this short leaflet.
+Please ask your solicitor for advice.

 If you choose to remember Heatherley’s in your will, thank you!